Butterfly on Coneflower

 4. Butterfly Bush (Buddleja spp.) – As the name suggests, it's a magnet for butterflies.

-5. Black-Eyed Susan (Rudbeckia spp.) – Bright yellow flowers that offer an easy nectar source.
+5. Black-Eyed Susan (Rudbeckia spp.) – Bright yellow flowers with an easy nectar source.

-6. Zinnias (Zinnia spp.) – A favorite for many butterflies, with a variety of colors and bloom sizes.
+6. Zinnias (Zinnia spp.) – A favorite for many butterflies, with various colors and bloom sizes.

-7. Joe Pye Weed (Eutrochium spp.) – A tall perennial that provides both nectar and shelter for butterflies.
+7. Joe Pye Weed (Eutrochium spp.) – A tall perennial that provides shelter to nectar and butterflies.

 8. Phlox (Phlox spp.) – Its rich nectar and sweet scent attract many species of butterflies.